RicardoGaefke/ricardogaefke-webjobs/Readme.md

 ## Docker Registry

+The containers of this app can be found at [docker/ricardogaefke/ricardogaefke-webjobs](https://hub.docker.com/r/ricardogaefke/ricardogaefke-webjobs).

 I am using Docker registry to create and publish the containers of this app using the Release Pipeline.
 There are two Docker repos being used here:

 * 1 - [ricardogaefke-webjobs](https://hub.docker.com/r/ricardogaefke/ricardogaefke-webjobs)